Limitations of Search Engines

 There is always a conflict between a search engine company’s ability to provide useful information for free and its need to keep its paying customers, the advertisers, happy.
 If the organic search results are too accurate, few people will bother to look at the advertisements.
+If the advertisements are given too much prominence on the page of search results, the page will become less trusted as a source of objective information.
 As well as the inevitable technical limitations, there is institutional pressure to make search engine results less informative than they could be.

 It is commonly understood that the commercial print and broadcast media’s dependence on advertising revenue affects the way in which many news topics are selected and reported.
 Little research has been done on how the objectivity of search results is affected by the same dependence on advertising revenue, but it is reasonable to suppose that it is affected in some way, considering that advertising revenue is an even greater proportion of income for companies such as Google than for traditional media companies.

 Related to this is the search engine companies’ ownership of other web–based businesses.
 For obvious institutional reasons, a search engine company will be encouraged to promote its own products over the products of rival companies.
 Any favouritism may not be easily detected.
 It is common knowledge that Google owns YouTube, and that Bing is owned by Microsoft, but each conglomerate also contains a host of other companies whose ownership is less well known.

 Good search engine optimisation techniques will help to get your website noticed, but they can’t work miracles.

 There Are Lots of Other Websites Out There